Exponential Modalities and Complementarity (extended abstract): Introduction

-Coecke and Pavlovic \cite{CoP07} described a ``demolition'' measurement in a $\dagger$-monoidal category as a map, $m: A \to X$, with $m^\dagger m = 1_X$, to a special commutative $\dagger$-Frobenius algebra, $X$.
-Generalizing this idea to MUCs is complicated by the fact that, in the $\dagger$-LDC of a MUC, generally, $A \neq A^\dagger$.
-However, the notion of a demolition measurement is available in the unitary core, thus, in a MUC, a measurement can be viewed as a two-step process in which one first ``compacts'', by a retraction, into the unitary core and then one does a conventional demolition measurement.
+In CQM, Coecke and Pavlovic \cite{CoP07} described a ``demolition'' measurement in a $\dagger$-monoidal category as a map, $m: A \to X$, with $m^\dagger m = 1_X$, to a special commutative $\dagger$-Frobenius algebra, $X$.
+Interpreted in the category of finite-dimensional Hilbert spaces, the notion of the demolition measurement models the Projection-Valued Measures (PVMs) of quantum mechanics.
+Generalizing this idea to MUCs to model measurements here is complicated by the fact that, in a MUC, generally, $A \neq A^\dagger$, except in the unitary core.
+Thus, in a MUC, a measurement can be viewed as a two-step process in which one first ``compacts'' an object into the unitary core by a retraction and then one performs Coecke and Pavlovic's demolition measurement.
 The compaction process is discussed in Section \ref{Sec: compaction} and is already quite interesting: it gives rise to a $\dagger$-binary idempotent.
-Conversely, a $\dagger$-binary idempotent, which is ``coring'' and splits, gives rise to a compaction to the ``canonical'' unitary core.
+Conversely, a $\dagger$-binary idempotent, which is ``coring'' and splits, gives rise to a compaction into the ``canonical'' unitary core.